Oakley Youth Development Center

-Oakley Youth Development Center (OYDC), formerly known as Oakley Training School is a juvenile correctional facility of the Mississippi Department of Human Services located in unincorporated Hinds County, Mississippi, near Raymond.
-It is Mississippi's sole juvenile correctional facility for children adjudicated into the juvenile correctional system.
+Oakley is the site of the Oakley Youth Development Center (OYDC), formerly known as Oakley Training School is a juvenile correctional facility of the Mississippi Department of Human Services located in unincorporated Hinds County, Mississippi, near Raymond.
+It is the Mississippi state government's sole juvenile correctional facility for children adjudicated into the juvenile correctional system.

 Oakley has a capacity of 150 students.
 Oakley is located on a 1068 acre plot of land surrounded by agricultural fields; the State of Mississippi states that the complex is about a 30-minute commute from Jackson.
 Grantier Architecture designed a 6598 sqft building of the school.

-Presently, only a child who has been adjudicated delinquent for a felony or who has been adjudicated delinquent three or more times for a misdemeanor offense may be committed to Oakley.
+Only those who have been adjudicated delinquent for a felony or who has been adjudicated delinquent three or more times for a misdemeanor offense may be committed to Oakley.
 Oakley may retain custody of a child until the child's twentieth birthday but not for longer.
+The facility is subject to a 2023 Memorandum of Agreement between the United States and Mississippi for care required at the facility.